A deposit booster is someone that is able to help you buy a property by contributing to the deposit.

 They are not on the property deeds as an owner, nor are they liable for the mortgage.
 This means we won't need to assess their income, financial commitments or credit score as part of the application.

-However, we will need to receive evidence of their identity.
-This can be done through the dashboard, you will be asked to take a selfie and an image of your identity document (ID).
+However, we will need to receive evidence of their identity through an identity document (ID).

 We will also need to evidence proof of address via the voters roll.
 If they are not on the voters roll, we will require evidence of proof of address via other documentation.
 You can find more details here on what would be acceptable as proof of address.